 There are a variety of treatments and remedies that can help with thinning hair and hair loss, that don't require expensive hair transplants including:

-- Scalp Massage - When washing your hair, gently massage the scalp with your fingertips to encourage blood flow and growth
+- Scalp Massage - When washing your hair, gently massage the scalp with your fingertips to encourage blood flow and growth.
+You can benefit from using our scalp and hair-care products if the cause of your hair loss and thinning is due to an itchy scalp.

 Our brand values